Handmade paper is easy to create in your own kitchen. Made from scrap paper and pressed flowers, you won't believe how

 The first batch looked pretty gray when wet and the second was a greenish blue.

 However, they both dried a lot lighter.
 This picture above shows the first batch where I used only copy paper and it turned out really white.
-The rosebud petals bunched up to the one end and in the next picture where I placed the ferns by hand.
-I really like them both.
+The rosebud petals bunched up to the one end.

 Although it's not great paper for writing on, it would make beautiful gift tags and backing paper for vellum shower or wedding invitations.